13stefannnnn/englezuu_textui_v1/README.md

 # [EN]

-Englezuu TextUI is a standalone script for FiveM.
+TextUI v1 is a standalone script for FiveM.
 This script show you a prompt before make action, for exemple: E: Open Garage

 Tehnical informations: